Create the manifest file for an application package

 log_level:

 Specifies the logging level to use for the installed Snowflake Native App.
-Refer to Setting log level for information on supported values for this property.
+For information about supported values for this property, see Setting levels for logging, metrics, and tracing.

 Optional